 In Partnership with the Barr Foundation

 The COVID-19 pandemic has demonstrated an urgent need to rethink active transportation and shared public spaces.
 More and more people are relying on walking and biking for essential trips and commutes.
 People are demanding well-maintained parks and trails so they can connect with nature, spend time with their friends and families, enjoy physical activities, and connect with their neighbors.
-Investing in shared greenways and parks has a triple bottom line: it address public health, environmental equity, and climate change — all while building a sense of community and shared connection.
+Investing in shared greenways and parks has a triple bottom line: it addresses public health, environmental equity, and climate change — all while building a sense of community and shared connection.

 In 2020, in response to the pandemic, we expanded our geographic reach and adapted our grant making and technical assistance to include shared streets and shared civic spaces in dense urban areas across the commonwealth.
 At the same time, we doubled down our efforts to increase equitable access to parks and greenways for environmental justice communities.